python-sprints/pandas-mentoring/SURVEY.md

 ### 3.5.
 For how long have you been using python?

 ### 3.6.
-Which of pandas capabilities are most important to you?
+Which of the following pandas capabilities are most important to you?
 - Loading Data
 - Rename Function
 - Map